vectorgrp/sil-kit/docs/usage/utilities.rst

    *  - Notes
       -  * The IbRegistry is packaged in the ``IntegrationBus/bin`` directory.
-         * When using the VAsio middleware, the IbRegistry must be started before the IB participants.
+         * The IbRegistry must be started before other IB participants, either with this process or using the :cpp:func:`ProvideDomain()<ib::vendor::vector::IIbRegistry::ProvideDomain()>` API.

 .. _sec:util-system-controller: